stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Use Logging for Diagnostic Messages, Rather Than print()

-The built-in _print()_ statement is convenient for adding debugging information, but you should include logging in your scripts and applications.
-Use the [logging](https://docs.python.org/3/library/logging.html#logrecord-attributes) module in the standard library, or a third-party logging module.
+The built-in _print()_ statement is convenient for adding debugging information, but you should use logging for your scripts and applications.

+Always use a [structured format](https://www.structlog.org/en/stable/why.html) for your logs, such as JSON, so that they can be parsed and analyzed later.
+To generate structured logs, use either the [logging](https://docs.python.org/3/library/logging.html#logrecord-attributes) module in the standard library, or a third-party logging module such as [structlog](https://www.structlog.org/).

-### File Formats: TOML for Configuration & JSON for Data
+### Use TOML Files for Configuration

+Use environment variables for options that must be passed to an application each time that it starts.
 Use [TOML](https://toml.io/) for configuration files that must be written or edited by human beings.
-Use the JSON format for data that is transferred between computer programs.
-Current versions of Python include support for both of these formats.

-All of the versions of Python 3 includes [a module](https://docs.python.org/3/library/json.html) for both reading and creating JSON.
 Python 3.11 and above include [tomllib](https://docs.python.org/3/library/tomllib.html) to read the TOML format.
-If your Python software will generate TOML, you need to add [Tomli-W](https://pypi.org/project/tomli-w/) to your project.
+If your Python software must generate TOML, you need to add [Tomli-W](https://pypi.org/project/tomli-w/) to your project.

+> [PEP 680 - tomllib: Support for Parsing TOML in the Standard Library](https://peps.python.org/pep-0680/) explains why TOML is now included with Python.

-Avoid using the INI or YAML formats for new projects.
-These formats are more difficult to validate with software, and human errors are also more likely.
-If you need to work with YAML, use [ruamel.yaml](https://pypi.org/project/ruamel.yaml/), rather than [PyYAML](https://pypi.org/project/PyYAML/).
+Avoid using INI or YAML formats for new projects.
+These formats are not completely consistent between systems.
+This means that they are more difficult to validate with software, and it is more likely that humans will add errors to configuration files that they edit.
+If you need to work with YAML, use [ruamel.yaml](https://pypi.org/project/ruamel.yaml/).
+Avoid using [PyYAML](https://pypi.org/project/PyYAML/).
 You should use version 1.2 of the YAML format, and PyYAML only supports YAML 1.1.

-> [PEP 680 - tomllib: Support for Parsing TOML in the Standard Library](https://peps.python.org/pep-0680/) explains why TOML is now included with Python.
+### Use JSON for Data Transfer and SQLite for Storage

+In most cases, you should use the JSON format for data that is transferred between applications, especially if the applications must communicate with HTTP.
+If you need to work with large amounts of data, use [Apache Parquet](https://parquet.apache.org/) or another specialized data format instead.
+All of the versions of Python 3 includes [a module](https://docs.python.org/3/library/json.html) for both reading and creating JSON documents.
+Consider using [DuckDB](https://duckdb.org/) for querying or processing Parquet files and sets of JSON documents.

+Use SQLite to store sets of data that must be available for a long time.
+SQLite is [designed to be resilient](https://sqlite.org/hirely.html) and the file format is [guaranteed to be stable](https://sqlite.org/lts.html).
+All of the versions of Python 3 includes [a module](https://docs.python.org/3/library/sqlite3.html) for SQLite.

+Avoid using CSV files for new projects.
+Systems can implement CSV in different ways, and CSV files that are edited by humans are very likely to contain formatting errors.
+Python includes [a module for CSV files](https://docs.python.org/3/library/csv.html), but consider using [DuckDB](https://duckdb.org/) instead, because it provides the best support for parsing CSV formats.

 ### Only Use async Where It Makes Sense